 Benefits of Getting an Expungement

-Some of the benefits have erasing your DUI criminal record includes:
+Some of the benefits of erasing your DUI criminal record include:

 · You have the option to privacy and do not need to reveal your criminal record to any potential employers

 · Nobody else has to know about your rap sheet, including friends and family

 · You increase your eligibility for other professional licenses.